-Address: Arriaga Plaza, 1, 48005 Bilbao
+- Address: Arriaga Plaza, 1, 48005 Bilbao

-Pro tip: You can only see the interior on a guided tour or by purchasing a ticket to a performance.
+- Pro tip: You can only see the interior on a guided tour or by purchasing a ticket to a performance.

-4. The El Ensanche Neighborhood
+6. The El Ensanche Neighborhood

-The main boulevard of this tony neighborhood, known as the Gun Via, is Gran Via Don Diego Lopez de Haro.
+El Ensache is one of Bilbao’s toniest neighborhoods.
+The main boulevard, known as the Gun Via, is Gran Via Don Diego Lopez de Haro.

-5. The Ribera Market
+7. The Ribera Market

 La Ribera is Europe’s largest indoor food hall, in the southern part of Bilbao.
 There’s been a market on this site since the 14th century.
 Today’s beautiful Art Deco building was built in 1929.

 You’ll see goat carcasses and pig heads.
 But you can also check out the beautiful stained glass panels.
 Bilbao’s wolfish coat of arms is in the largest panel.

-Address: Erribera Kalea, s/n, 48005 Bilbao
+- Address: Erribera Kalea, s/n, 48005 Bilbao

-Hours: Mon & Sat: 8:00 am to 3:00 pm, Tues thru Fri: 8:00 am to 2:30 pm & 5:00 pm to 8:00 pm, Closed Sundays
+- Hours: Mon & Sat: 8:00 am to 3:00 pm, Tues thru Fri: 8:00 am to 2:30 pm & 5:00 pm to 8:00 pm, Closed Sundays

-6. Azkuna Zentroa
+8. Azkuna Zentroa

 Down the street from Hotel Silken is the award-winning Azkuna Zentroa, formerly known as La Alhóndiga.
 It’s the Bilbao Society and Contemporary Culture Center.

 The former wine warehouse was abandoned in the 1970s.
-In 2006, French designer, Philippe Stark was commissioned to rebuild and redesigna cutting edge complex in a cinemotographic fashion.
+In 2006, French designer, Philippe Stark was commissioned to rebuild and redesign a cutting edge complex in a cinemotographic fashion.
 It’s now a multidisciplinary cultural space suited for both locals and tourists.

 Inside the hub, you’ll find cafes, shops, bars, exhibitions, a rooftop cafe, library and more.
 There are 43 columns supporting the building, broadly representing the history of man.

-Located in the Abando neighborhood, the museum boasts over 10,000 art works, arranged chronologically from the 12th century to the present.
-It has works by Spanish artists Picasso, Goya, El Greco, Zurbaran, and Chillada.
+Located in the Abando neighborhood, the museum houses over 10,000 art works, arranged chronologically from the 12th century to the present.
+It boasts an excellent collection of Spanish and Basque paintings.

 If you’re a nature lover, you can stroll in the adjacent Dona Casilda Iturrizar Park after your visit.

-Address: Museo Plaza, 2, 48009 Bilbao
+- Address: Museo Plaza, 2, 48009 Bilbao

-Hours: Closed Tuesday, Open Wed-Mon 10:00 am to 8:00 pm
+- Hours: Closed Tuesday, Open Wed-Mon 10:00 am to 8:00 pm

-Entry fee: Adults: 9 €, free from 6:00 pm to 8:00 pm.
-You can purchase a combined ticket for the Guggenheim and Fine Arts Museum for 16 €
+- Entry fee: Adults: 10 €, free from 6:00 pm to 8:00 pm.
+You can purchase a combined ticket for the Guggenheim and Fine Arts Museum for 20 €

-Pro tip: If you can handle doubling up on museums, this museum is near the Guggenheim.
+- Pro tip: If you can handle doubling up on museums, this museum is near the Guggenheim.

-8. The Basilica of Begona
+9. The Basilica of Begona

-The vaulted interior is quite austere, but does feature a gold altarpiece with a statue of the Virgin Begoña, the virgin and patron saint of Biscay.
+The vaulted interior is quite austere, but does feature a gold altarpiece with a statue of the Virgin Begoña, a revered icon and patron saint of Biscay.